pedrojunqueira/Python_ADL_Meetup/README.md

 Around early to mid 80 was my first contact with computers and programing I really put pressure on my parents to buy a computer.
 My father then enrolled me in programming classes.
 I was maybe around 9-10 years old.
 I did a bit of BASIC and the first real program I can remember of was a basic calculator.
 Yes they taught calculator back in those days as well so nothing really changed :).
 Probably the coolest and more challenging was a graphical clock with handle and tick and got me hocked in solving this problem.
 In addition to that I also bought some magazines where I would copy the code and run the programs.

 Did this for a few years.
 Maybe couple of years, then I got distracted with other things like video games.
-Atari was before that then I played with the computer which was more interesting than coding then came Nintendo and other stuff like not nerd related like BMX and playing outside also I did not see much application and motivation to continue to learn coding and what really put a nail in the coffin was when the graphical interface was introduced with Windows.
+Atari was before that then I played within the computer which was more interesting than coding then came Nintendo and other stuff that are not nerd related like BMX and playing outside also I did not saw much application and motivation to continue to learn coding and what really put a nail in the coffin was when the graphical interface was introduced with Windows.
 In Brazil, where I am from, maybe that would have been late 80s early 90s when Windows came and we did not need to use MS-DOS and the command line interface anymore.

 Now everything was point and click, drag and drop.